-This extended course is of paramount importance to the incoming high school student.
-A good foundation in this freshman course will help the student beyond the English curriculum.
-A variety of literary forms will be studied: the epic, the drama, the short story, the novel, the poem, as well as a series of nonfiction selections.
+This extended course will study a variety of literary forms.
 Appropriate personal and analytical responses will be assigned.
 Special emphasis will be given to the five domains of effective writing: focus, content, organization, style, and mechanics.
-Students will be given practice in the different essay forms found in the Keystone tests.
 Students will be presented with ample work in grammar, usage, and punctuation.
-Vocabulary study will be an integral part of their coursework as well.
-The course will also require that students learn effective research techniques as they prepare a research paper.
-Oral presentations will give the students an opportunity to develop good speaking and listening skills.
-Homework should be expected.

-This WRITING INTENSIVE course is designed to help students master the writing and analysis skills necessary to succeed on the high school level.
-The course is paired with Freshman English 9, with study in one course complimenting the study in the other.
-Students will be expected to master critical reading skills and apply these skills to unfamiliar non-fiction pieces.
-Students will write extensively, learning to develop an essay, design a thesis statement, begin to master self revision, participate in peer editing, research a topic, synthesize source material and properly document sources utilizing MLA style (summarizing, paraphrasing, quoting, in-line citations, works cited/works consulted).
-Students will be introduced to a variety of modes of writing, and will be expected to produce their own pieces in response to the course readings as well as readings in the paired English course.
-The following types of writing will be examined and produced throughout the course: personal narrative, descriptive essay, analytical essay, research essay, essay utilizing classification and example, essay using process analysis, comparison/contrast essay, essay by definition, cause/effect essay, and argumentative/persuasive essay.
-Students will also practice public speaking skills, examining famous historical speeches as models.
-Grammatical skills will be addressed and remediated as necessary through the writing process.
+The course will also require that students master critical reading and writing skills and apply these skills to unfamiliar non-fiction pieces.
+Students will learn to develop an essay, design a thesis statement, begin to master self-revision, research a topic, synthesize source material, and properly document sources utilizing MLA style (summarizing, paraphrasing, quoting, in-line citations, works cited/works consulted).
+Students will be introduced to a variety of modes of writing and will be expected to produce their own pieces in response to the course readings.